Richard-AungKhantMin/Our-Debt-Cycle/README.md

 - Everyone owes Richie €10.00
 - Chan owes Milli €8.75
 - Richie owes Milli €20.00

+We currently have the program to handle all three of us as the users.
+We will branch out our program to add new features such as adding new users in the future.

 Results will be printed on the terminal and stored in the `historyFiles/` repository as well, under the name of the latest time.